DonghaoWu/WebDev-tools-demo/Async/Async-Research(doc).md

         2. Is async/await blocks the main thread？

-        - From await syntax keyword looks like that it blocks the execution of the thread until the promise it is awaiting on resolves. `But that’s is not the case.` The while async/await pattern is still based on classical Promise syntax.`（强化 从第一个 await 就开始 promise 链的概念。)` The await keyword is like a then callback that wraps all the statements below it.`(继续强化第三点观点)`
+            - From await syntax keyword looks like that it blocks the execution of the thread until the promise it is awaiting on resolves. `But that’s is not the case.` The while async/await pattern is still based on classical Promise syntax.
+The await keyword is like a then callback that wraps all the statements below it.`（强化 从第一个 await 就开始 promise 链的概念。)`

         3. Async/await may make your asynchronous calls look more synchronous but it is still executed the same way as if it were using a callback or promise based API. `The asynchronous I/O operations will still be processed in parallel and the code handling the responses in the async functions will not be executed until that asynchronous operation has a result.` Also, `even though you are using async/await you have to sooner or later resolve it as a Promise in the top level of your program.` This is because async and await are just syntactical sugar for automatically creating, returning and resolving Promises.